“ … language and how we use language determines how we act, and how we act then determines our lives and other people’s lives.”

 … then poetry-centered work can speak to your needs.

-Ready to explore what poetry therapy can open for you or your group?
+Want to explore what poetry therapy can open for you or your group?

 Your Poetry Therapist